jawj/json-custom-numbers/README.md

 ## Performance

-Performance comparisons are highly dependent on the nature of the JSON string to be parsed.
-Performance was tested on Node.js 18.10 only.
+Performance comparisons are highly dependent on the nature of the JSON string to be parsed and the JavaScript enging used.

+On Node.js 18.10 (V8):

 * The best case is JSON that contains mainly long strings.
-This library may then be up to 7x **faster** than `JSON.parse()`, if full string checking is turned off.
-Even with full string checking turned on, which is the default, it's still around 1.5x faster.
+This library may then be up to 7x **faster** than `JSON.parse()` if full string checking is turned off.
+With full string checking turned on, which is the default, it's still around 1.5x faster.

-* The worst case is JSON that contains mainly short numeric values, `true`, `false` or `null`.
-This library may be around 5 – 6x slower than `JSON.parse()` in that case.
+* The worst case is JSON that contains only short numeric values, `true`, `false` or `null`.
+This library may then be around 4 - 5x slower than `JSON.parse()`.

-* More typically, this library is 2 – 3x slower than `JSON.parse()`.
+* Typically, this library is 2 – 4x slower than `JSON.parse()`.
 Unless you're regularly parsing very large JSON strings, the difference probably isn't very important.

+On Bun 0.6.1:

+* Performance on Bun (JavaScriptCore) is less variable than Node, and is generally 2 - 5x slower than `JSON.parse`.

 I compared several alternative approaches to number and string parsing.
 The implementations currently used are the ones I found to be fastest in most scenarios.
 If you figure out something reliably faster, I'd be glad to hear about it.